-5.2 Medieval Climate Anomaly SST Variability in the Southwest Pacific (Vanuatu)
+5.2 Medieval Climate Anomaly SST Variability

 After demonstrating that modern corals from the southwest Pacific capture observed changes in ENSO variability, we next apply our statistical approach to corals from the MCA.
 The tectonic activity at Tasmaloum, Vanuatu (15.6°S, 166.9°E) yields pristine, well-preserved in situ fossil coral heads above present-day sea level.
 Our cores are collected from an uplifted reef, so we have the unique opportunity to sample multiple, contemporaneous coral heads and quantify the uncertainty in our fossil coral climate reconstruction via replication.
 The monthly SST anomalies for both fossil corals are calculated with respect to the 1126-1145 CE climatology since this interval is common to both corals.
-High precision U-Th dating [Shen et al., 2012; Cheng et al., 2013] confirms that the century-long fossil coral 11-TM-S5 (230 Th age: 1127.1 \pm 2.7 CE, 2 σ analytical uncertainty) and the shorter, 24-year-long replication coral 11-TM-II (230 Th ages:

-1125.7 ± 6.2 , 1142.6 ± 4.9 , 1149.0 ± 4.1 CE, 2σ analytical uncertainty) selected for this study were 492 alive ~900 years ago during the MCA (Section 2.1; Table S1).
+High precision U-Th dating [Shen et al., 2012; Cheng et al., 2013] confirms that the century-long fossil coral 11-TM-S5 ( $^{230}$ Th age: 1127.1 $\pm$ 2.7 CE, 2 $\sigma$ analytical uncertainty) and the shorter, 24-year-long replication coral 11-TM-I1 ( $^{230}$ Th ages: 1125.7 $\pm$ 6.2, 1142.6 $\pm$ 4.9, 1149.0 $\pm$ 4.1 CE, 2 $\sigma$ analytical uncertainty) selected for this study were alive $\sim$ 900 years ago during the MCA (Section 2.1; Table S1).

 We apply our statistical techniques to the SST record derived from fossil coral Sr/Ca (Figure 5a) as a test of ENSO variability during a century of the MCA (1051-1150 CE).
-The MCA fossil coral SST (Figure 5a) encompasses the total variability in the record and shows similar overall variability (Figure 5b) compared to the modern period (Figure 4b).
+The MCA fossil coral SST (Figure 5a) encompasses the total variability in the record (annual, interannual, as well as decadal and longer timescales), and shows similar overall variability (Figure 5b) compared to the modern period (Figure 4b).
 The SSTA time series (Figure 5c) shows both positive and negative excursions that correspond to ENSO events.
 However, the number of large SSTA excursions is smaller and leads to a narrower SSTA distribution (Figure 5d).
-While the modern SSTA shows a unidirectional increase in ENSO variability from the early to late 20^{th} century (Figure 4e), interannual SST variability during the MCA fluctuates between intervals with more and less variability (Figure 5e).
+While the modern SSTA shows a unidirectional increase in ENSO variability from the early to late $20^{th}$ century (Figure 4e), interannual SST variability during the MCA fluctuates between intervals with more and less variability (Figure 5e).
 For example, 1070-1090 CE has more interannual variability, while 1120-1140 CE has less variability as quantified by the $\pm 2\sigma$ and interpercentile ranges.
-However, neither variability metric for the MCA (Figure 5e) exceeds the values for the last two decades of the 20^{th} century (Figure 4e).
+However, neither variability metric for the MCA (Figure 5e) exceeds the values for the last two decades of the $20^{th}$ century (Figure 4e).

 We can compare the SSTA distribution for the MCA (Figure 5d) to either a century of modern coral data (Figure 4d) or discrete windows of time in the modern era (Figure 4f).
-The values for ENSO variability, as quantified by the percentiles of the SSTA distribution (Figure 5d), are 0.76 °C for La Niña-related SSTA (p{97.5}) and -0.82 °C for El Niño-related SSTA (p{2.5}), similar to what we observe during the earlier part of the 20th century (Figure 4f).
-We choose to show an entire century of data but note that our results are consistent if we choose a subset of the fossil coral time series and generate the PDFs in 20-year moving windows (Figure S8).
+The values for ENSO variability, as quantified by the percentiles of the SSTA distribution (Figure 5d), are 0.76 °C for La Niña-related SSTA (p97.5) and -0.82 °C for El Niño-related SSTA (p2.5), similar to what we observe during the earlier part of the 20th century (Figure 4f).
+We choose to show an entire century of data for the MCA, but note that our results are consistent if we choose a subset of the fossil coral time series and generate the PDFs in 20-year moving windows (Figure S9).